K-Fitzpatrick/logtime-cli/README.md

 To log time with an end date:
 ```
+lt -e 07:15p what I did during that time
+lt -e 19:15 what I did during that time
-lt -e 07:15a what I did during that time
+lt -e 0715p what I did during that time
-lt -e 12:15p what I did during that time
+lt -e 1915 what I did during that time
 ```

 To log time with a start and end date: